<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 How Do You Get a PhD?
 A Guide to the PhD Timeline

-PhD Qualifying Exam and Comprehensive Exam
+Qualifying Exam and Comprehensive Exam

-Dissertation Prospectus and Defense
+Doctoral Dissertation Prospectus and Defense

 You may be required to complete and defend a dissertation prospectus before officially becoming a PhD candidate.
 A prospectus is a document outlining your dissertation plan, which includes an explanation of your research topic, a potential outline of your dissertation, the methodologies you intend to employ, the significance of your research question, and a bibliography including sources that form the foundation of your research.

-Advancement to Candidacy
+Advancing to Doctoral Candidacy

-If you have heard the term ABD – “All But Dissertation” – then that means you are in the home stretch of your doctoral program!
+If you have heard the term ABD—“All But Dissertation”—that means you are in the home stretch of your doctoral program and have advanced to doctoral candidacy.
+With this, only your dissertation remains!

-Dissertation Research and Writing
+Doctoral Dissertation Research and Writing

-Dissertation Defense
+PhD Dissertation Defense

-The dissertation defense is not intended to tear your work apart but rather is your opportunity to prove your expertise to your dissertation committee.
+The dissertation defense is not intended to tear your work apart, but rather is your opportunity to prove your expertise to your dissertation committee.
 Many defenses are open to observers, so you should attend a few in advance of your own, especially within your department, to get a sense of what it’s like.

 Get Started on Your PhD Journey Today

-Read the PhD Guide
+Download the Guide

 Request more